How to Clean Jewelry

 Ammonia-based cleaners clean diamonds and gold well but they may hurt other gemstones.
 It is also not a good idea to soak jewelry for very long in ammonia-based cleaners.
 Some anti-bacteria cleaners can also degrade the solder used in jewelry, be careful of long exposure to these types of soaps (people in the medical professions especially).

 It is safe to use an ultrasonic cleaner with diamond jewelry.
 Ultrasonic’s can damage other gemstones, know for certain it is safe to use.
 Ethyl alcohol is good for rinsing diamonds because it evaporates so quickly.
-Do not use rubbing alcohol: it contains oil and will spot and dull the stone.
+Do not use any cleaning solutions that contain oil as they will spot and dull the stone.
 For hard spots you can use toothpicks and dental floss.
 Be careful not to scratch the metal or lift the prongs.
 A final wipe with a lint-free cloth will remove any dust or water spots.

 One final cleaning precaution, do the cleaning in a bowl on a clean table just in case the diamond becomes dislodged; you can find it easily.
 I have seen diamonds only held in the jewelry by dirt and grease.
 If you do the cleaning in a sink, take the precaution of plugging the drain and using a small screen strainer.